 A member of staff, who is on sick leave, has requested annual leave, are they entitled to this?

-Full details can be found on the HR sickness absence webpages.
+You can find full details on the HR sickness absence web pages.

 How do I arrange for an email account to be set up?

-New members of staff will have email accounts automatically set up for them, once their details have been entered into the HR system (ICIS), therefore, you need take no action in this respect.
+New members of staff will have email accounts automatically set up for them once their details have been entered into the HR system (ICIS).
+Therefore, you need to take no action in this respect.

-Should you need to set up email accounts for non staff members, such as agency workers, visitors or consultants, who are collectively recognised by the ICT system as Contingent Workers, you should consult the ICT website and follow the instructions given.
-To set up email accounts for Undergraduate Research Opportunities Programme (UROP) students, etc, please view the ICT User Registration webpage.
+Should you need to set up email accounts for non-staff members, such as agency workers, visitors or consultants, who are collectively recognised by the ICT system as Contingent Workers, you should consult the ICT website and follow the instructions given.
+Please view the ICT User Registration web page to set up email accounts for Undergraduate Research Opportunities Programme (UROP) students.

 Fixed term contracts